Tirasa/ConnIdSOAPBundle/README.md

 ConnIdSOAPBundle
 ==============

-The Active Directory bundle (JNDI implementation) is part of the [ConnId](http://connid.tirasa.net) project.
+The SOAP bundle is part of the [ConnId](http://connid.tirasa.net) project.

 ## How to get it